LSanchez17/safe-for-pet/README.md

 # Safe for Pet

 # a novel idea:
-What if you could simply ask, is X safe for my pet?
-Well, here it is
+Ever wonder if your pet can eat something?
+We'll wonder no more.
+Simply search the food or ingredient and get your answer, right away.
+Or browse through our current dataset and see which food is poisonous, to which animal, and where our source comes from.

 # Roadmap(In no particular order)
-* Currently supports dogs only
-* Build out API to support multi-animal(where data exists)
+* Open routes up for any animal
-* Source more data
+* Source more data with web scraping
-* Throttle incoming connections/requests to optimize user experiences
-* Alexa-support/voice support
+* Improve voice support on mobile